dwirachmatputra/goodreads-to-obsidian-extension-browser/README.md

 Save book info from Goodreads and import them to Obsidian.

-If you already have [bookshelf plugin](https://obsidian.md/plugins?id=bookshelf) in Obsidian, And then you want to improve the way you manage your book collection,
-You might like this extension because it helps you get book info from Goodreads site easily.
+If you already have [bookshelf plugin](https://obsidian.md/plugins?id=bookshelf) in Obsidian, And then you want to improve the way you manage your book collection, you might like this extension because it helps you get book info from Goodreads site easily.

 <pre>
 Disclaimer!